family portrait photography

 I don't think so.
 Those standard rules of composition are helpful with many types of photography, such as landscapes, nature and still-life photography.
 There are definitely many guidelines to use for posing the individual as well as posing techniques that are good for family portraits as well.

 What about the ability to get the family members to relax to reveal their natural expressions?
-I have always believed that the in-home environment is a great location to create relaxed family portrait photography.
+I've discovered that the in-home environment is a better location to create relaxed family portrait photography than an unfamiliar portrait studio.

 It is always interesting to look at historical family portrait poses and see what the normal facial expressions were.